u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/users/access_rights.rst

 .. image:: access_rights/groups-inherited.png
    :align: center
    :height: 330
-   :alt: View of a group’s form emphasizing the tab inherited in Odoo
+   :alt: View of a group’s form emphasizing the tab inherited in Thrive Bureau ERP

 .. important::
    Remember to always test the settings being changed in order to ensure that they are being applied